anatawa12/AvatarOptimizer/.docs/content/docs/tutorial/basic-usage/index.md

 There are several optimizations which can be performed automatically for Avatars.

 - Removing Unused BlendShapes(Shape Keys)[^blend-shape]
-  - For BlendShapes with non-zero weight, freezing BlendShapes will reduce processing load.
+  - For BlendShapes with non-zero weight, freezing BlendShapes will reduce processing cost.
   - Even if the weight is zero, removing BlendShapes will reduce the size of avatars.
 - Removing unused Behaviours such as PhysBones
-  - If there are enabled PhysBones which do not need to be swayed (e.g., the swaying target mesh is always disabled), extra computational load is caused.
+  - If there are enabled PhysBones which do not need to be swayed (e.g., the swaying target mesh is always disabled), extra computational cost is caused.
 - Merging bones which is not animated or swayed with PhysBones
   - If the clothes bones are nested into the body bones, there will be many bones which are never moved locally.
-Such bones cause extra load.
+Such bones cause extra cost.

 With AvatarOptimizer, these optimizations can be performed automatically by simply adding a `Trace And Optimize` to the Avatar Root!